MikeHall1991/Ocustop/README.md

 # Ocustop Oculus Update Blocker
-Simple Update Blocker for Oculus to avoid updates.
+Simple Update Blocker for Oculus to avoid updates after a downgrade.

 Store will not work while updates are blocked.

 Creates a backup of Hosts file before adding block, restores from backup when removed.

 Blocks the following in host file: